ihortom/snowplow-wiki/setup-guide/3-setup-enrich/stream-enrich/Install-Stream-Enrich-0-14.md

 Use `sbt` to resolve dependencies, compile the source, and build an [assembled][assembly] fat JAR file with all dependencies.

-	$ sbt "project [targeted platform]" assembly
+	$ sbt assembly

-Where targeted platform can be one of:

-- kinesis
-- pubsub
-- kafka
-- nsq
-- stdin

-The JAR file will be saved as `snowplow-stream-enrich-[targeted platform]-[version].jar` in the `[targeted platform]/target/scala-2.11` subdirectory - it is now ready to be deployed.
+The `jar` file will be saved as `snowplow-stream-enrich-0.13.0.jar` in the `target/scala-2.11` subdirectory - it is now ready to be deployed.

 Next: [[Configure Stream Enrich]]